Defence Secretary's praise for dedication of Armed Forces at RBL's London Poppy Day

 The Poppy Appeal aims to raise more than £50m to fund the RBL's important work in supporting serving personnel, veterans, and their families throughout their lives, providing whatever they need, whenever it is needed.

-Military bands and choirs, including the military wives choir, performed at 14 stations like King's Cross, Euston, and London Bridge.
+London Poppy Day saw military bands and choirs, including the military wives choir, performed at 14 stations across London including King's Cross, Euston, and London Bridge.

-Meanwhile, comedian and presenter Jo Brand recorded a special Tannoy announcement that commuters will hear, inviting them to participate in the day.
+Comedian and presenter Jo Brand also recorded a special Tannoy announcement that commuters heard inviting them to participate in the day.

 Super special event, minister tells BFBS Forces News